thanders/thanders.github.io/README.md

 - [MapReduce Engine](https://github.com/thanders/MapReduce) - A single node implementation of a MapReduce engine in Bash

 Java:
+- [SilverScreen](https://github.com/thanders/silverScreen) - a Java application with a JavaFX GUI for obtaining a list of the latest movie releases

 <!---
 **Bold** and _Italic_ and `Code` text